11/4/11

 30 days of building in the beautiful sunshine.
 Nailed it!
 But not before de-nailing it...
 The driftwood lumber that is.
 I may have developed some good karma by removing a major tetanus hazard from sunlight beach.

 Beach combing is a lot more fun than shopping at the lumber yard.
-After a couple days and a bunch of hand carried loads I had what I needed to begin cutting the frames.
+In a few days I had what I needed to begin cutting the frames.

 Drift plywood got stacked for drying.
 I nearly sank my rowboat gathering these heavy pieces.
 That would have been pretty ironic.
 I am sure the residents of sunlight beach were a little perplexed and possibly entertained by my attempts to transport these sheets of waterlogged plywood.